 And that was that.
 Until one day, I really did need those cards again.

-I wasn’t exactly living my best life when I found the book that accompanied that long-lost deck in a box of old photos in 2016 (actual footage above).
-I was a couple of years into a work-related (my husband’s not mine) move from a city I adored (Bristol) to a small town in Kent I was really struggling to click with.
+I wasn’t exactly living my best life when I found the book that accompanied that long-lost deck in a box of old photos in 2017 (actual footage above).
+I was a few years into a work-related (my husband’s not mine) move from a city I adored (Bristol) to a small town in Kent I was really struggling to click with.
 I’d made friends, my kids had made friends, we’d made inroads into doing up a seriously rundown house, I had plenty of freelance writing work and loved being closer to London… but it still felt like something was missing.

 Ever a believer in signs from the universe, finding that book was all I needed to know that there was a tarot-shaped hole in my life that had to be filled.
 So I headed to eBay and tracked down the exact same deck I’d been given 25 years earlier.
 Cue another happy Christmas sat cross-legged in front of a spread.
 To be honest, not much had changed on the excessive candle burning front either.